innnky/MagVITS/README.md

 # MagVITS
-VITS with phoneme-level prosody modeling based on MaskGIT
+VITS with phoneme-level prosody modeling based on MaskGIT （WIP）